JoshuaTPereira/active-snake/README.md

 This project uses Ruby Version 2.4.5

-To run the test suite, execute the following commands: bundle exec rspec yarn run test
+To run the test suite, execute the following commands: bundle exec rspec, bundle exec yarn run test

 To create the database, execute the following command: rails db:create